 "SD" is Single Draft which gives all players 3 random heroes to choose from, one from each attribute, Strength, Agility and Intelligence heroes.

-"BP" is Banning Pick is similiar to All Pick, but each team gets 4 bans (in total, 8 bans).
+"BP" is Banning Pick is similar to All Pick, but each team gets 4 bans (in total, 8 bans).
 Then alternates everyone picking their own heroes out of the remaining choices.

-Finally, "DM" is Deathmatch, in which each time a player's hero is killed, he respawns with a new one until either all of the heroes allocated for their side are used up, or the game is won by destroying the major structure in the enemy's base.
+Finally, "DM" or Deathmatch, was originally in the game as a mode in which each time a player's hero is killed, he respawns with a new one until either all of the heroes allocated for their side are used up, or the game is won by destroying the major structure in the enemy's base.
 However, this game mode was deemed incomplete and not working properly, so S2 decided to remove it from the game for the time being.
 It is unknown if it will return any time soon.

 Additionally, there are "Advanced Game Options" , in which more specific modes can be added, such as "No strength heroes", "Drop Items" (where every player's inventory is completely emptied upon death, and their items will be up for grabs for any nearby player), as well as "Duplicate Heroes" (The same hero can be picked by every player) and other non-conforming game options.

 These Advanced game options have lead to plethora of custom style games, with the most popular being Mid Wars, where instead of following conventional strategy of multiple heroes in multiple lanes, all heroes will mass in the middle for a more chaotic slugfest.

 As of version 2.0.0, S2 have implemented the Goblin Store.
 It features many vanity items which can be bought from silver coins earned through the matchmaking system.
 There are also gold coins that are available through micro-transactions.